Hospital Placement Locations:

 Access to Higher Education Diploma – a minimum of 30 Level 3 credits at merit grade or above.

-Plus five GCSEs grade C or above including Mathematics and English (or equivalent).
+Plus five GCSEs grade A-C including Mathematics and English (or equivalent) or five new GCSEs grade 4-9.

 For applicants whose first language is not English, but who have been living in the UK for less than 2 years (or have not lived in the UK at all), we will accept IELTS or the University of Suffolk Password test as meeting the English requirement.

-Applicants whose first language is not English, but who have been living in the UK for 2 years or more will be expected to hold GCSE English at Grade C or above, or the relevant Level 2 equivalent (if applicable).
+Applicants whose first language is not English, but who have been living in the UK for 2 years or more will be expected to hold GCSE English at Grade C or above (grade 4-9 for the new GCSE), or the relevant Level 2 equivalent (if applicable).

 Also see How to Apply.